 Australian Service Nurses National Memorial

-There can be no greater honour bestowed on The Rabaul Nurses, on Bowie or on her book about them, Not Now Tomorrow, than to have its significant title etched in perpetuity among the engravings on the Australian Service Nurses' National Memorial in Anzac Avenue, Canberra; a lasting tribute to the memory of the Army nurses of Rabaul who were lost in time for three and a half years: a tribute which also honours their civilian colleagues, who, with the Australian Army nurses, comprise the The Rabaul Nurses of the Second World War.
-In the call of duty they gave of themselves; they shared the same uncertain fate as captives for more than three and a half years; shared the same anxiety and the same faith in tomorrow.
-Bowie sought no glory, she was no lover of glory; she merely wished to put her story in print as a mark of respect to her colleagues.
-It is something nothing, she would say, yet I know she would be truly proud to share this recognition of her fellow nurses, as I am for my part in bringing her story to fruition.
+No greater respect can be bestowed on the Rabaul Nurses than to have the significant title of the book about them etched in perpetuity among the engravings on the Australian Service Nurses' National Memorial in Anzac Avenue, Canberra.
+It is a lasting tribute to the memory of the Australian Army nurses of Rabaul who were literally lost in time for three and a half years; a tribute also honouring their civilian colleagues.
+They willingly gave their service in the call of duty and, as captives, shared the same uncertain fate, the same anxiety and the same faith in tomorrow.
+As prisoners of war they formed an unusual connection and Bowie's greatest wish was to see her story in print as a mark of respect to her colleagues.

 "Their service Our heritage."